 A dental bridge can restore multiple lost teeth for a natural-looking, functional smile.
 Dental bridges typically attach prosthetic teeth to adjacent natural teeth or abutment teeth.
 They are permanently fixed or removable.
-Dr. Philip Bald and his team provide dental bridges to replace lost or missing teeth in Leland, NC.
+Dr. Josh Heinsheimer and his team provide dental bridges to replace lost or missing teeth in Leland, NC.

 Traditional Vs. Implant-Supported Dental Bridges

-Traditional dental bridges are usually removable and use your natural teeth as the anchor teeth.
+Traditional dental bridges are usually removable and use your natural teeth as anchor teeth.
 They’re especially good for short-term solutions.
-Traditonal bridges don’t give you back full bite function and usually need to replace once or multiple times.
-Using the natural teeth as anchors can cause problems, too.
+Traditional bridges don’t give you back full bite function and usually need to replace once or multiple times.
+Using natural teeth as anchors can cause problems, too.
 Anchor teeth are more likely to suffer from tooth decay and other problems because of the stress.
-Dental crowns are used to strengthen the anchor teeth, but crowns still require removal of tooth structure.
+Dental crowns are used to strengthen the anchor teeth, but crowns still require the removal of tooth structure.

 Implant-supported dental bridges are a more permanent solution.
 Instead of using natural teeth as the anchor, two dental implants are used.
 Because of the stability of the implants, you’re able to get the full bite function back for these teeth.
 Implants also help to eliminate some of the problems that are common with missing teeth.
 They reverse the impacts of bone degeneration so you don’t have to worry about the look of a sagging face that comes with losing teeth.